PyCQA/isort/README.md

         UnexpectedCodePath,
     )

-Skip processing of a single import
+Skip processing of imports (outside of configuration)
 ======================

 To make isort ignore a single import simply add a comment at the end of the import line containing the text 'isort:skip'